 payload = {"user":"wolfman","exp":1742765592}

 AWS Application Load Balancers also emit non-spec-compliant JWTs because, as the throw-away line in the docs indicate, they too include padding in their format.
-This leads to an interesting (and also confusing) failure: successful parsing of the JWT’s claims, but failure to validate it, even as the PyJWT library from the AWS example succeed.
+This is where I encountered an interesting (and also confusing) failure: a library that successfully parsed a JWT’s claims, but then failed to validate it, even as a different library (PyJWT library from the AWS example) succeed.

 The reason for this specific failure is not strictly due to how correctly a library implement the spec.
-It’s certainly not pettiness on the maintainer’s part.
-Rather, it has a lot to do with how code is organizer for maintainability and simplicity.
-The spec plays a role all right, but more as a secondary effect of the code organization.
+Rather, it has a lot to do with how the code in these libraries is organized for maintainability and simplicity.
+The spec plays a role all right, but it’s more as a secondary effect here.

 token, err := jwt.Parse(data, pubkey)